MinTagg/CARLA_Bird_Eye_View/README.md

 This file make one single image to Bird's Eye View image

 Car :: Tesla Model 3

 Output Image Resolution :: (512,665)

+###
+If you want to change the input image resolution, you have to calibrate the IMAGE_RATIO in BEV.py

 Original Image